pfsense/docs/source/config/general-setup.rst

 Some basic/common settings are available under **System > General Setup**.

--  **Hostname**: The name by which this pfSense router is known.
+-  **Hostname**: The name by which this pfSense® router is known.
 Should only include the portion before the first ".".
 -  **Domain**: The domain name in which this pfSense is used.
 Together with the hostname, this will form the Fully Qualified Domain Name